cbbfcd/optional-chian/README.md

 # optional chain

-a simple optional chaining tools for javascript
+a simple optional chaining tools for javascript.

 ## use